CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-1.md

 ## _Create Visualization_ vs. _Create Layer_

 The CartoDB.js API provides powerful tools to build dynamic web apps.
 Along with CartoCSS, other JS libraries, and our SQL API, the sky's the limit.
-This course, CartoDB.js from the ground up, will show you how to build amazing apps in a small amount of time.
+This course, _CartoDB.js from the Ground Up_, will show you how to build amazing apps in a small amount of time.

-In CartoDB, there are two main methods to bring your maps into custom webpages.
+In CartoDB, there are two main methods to bring your maps into custom webpages, [createVis](http://docs.cartodb.com/cartodb-platform/cartodb-js.html#visualization) and [createLayer](http://docs.cartodb.com/cartodb-platform/cartodb-js.html#cartodbcreatelayermap-layersource--options--callback).
 The first, createVis allows for quick and easy maps with a large degree of customization.
 It gives two map layers in an array: layer 0 is the base map; layer 1 is the CartoDB data layer.

-The second method, createLayer, allows for much more customization, including the combining of layers from seprate maps, each with its own levels of customization. createLayer also allows client-side control over basemaps.
+The second method, [createLayer](http://docs.cartodb.com/cartodb-platform/cartodb-js.html#cartodbcreatelayermap-layersource--options--callback), allows for much more customization, including the combining of layers from separate maps, each with its own levels of customization. createLayer also allows client-side control over basemaps.
 Both methods allow custom CartoCSS styling, SQL queries, and overlay options (zoom controls, a search box, a share button, etc.).

 Before showing these methods, we need to be introduced to these methods' main sources of information.